Skip to main content

 What you will study

-To complete the Graduate Diploma of Professional Accounting you must complete must complete eight core units of study (100 credit points).
+To qualify for the award of Graduate Diploma of Professional Accounting, students must complete 100 credit points comprising of eight core units of study or 100 credit points.

 • Accounting Systems and Reporting